Putting a Face to

 - Who meets someone with a solution to that need?

-- Who engage in a transaction that benefits both
+- Who engages in a transaction that benefits both

 This concept is fully grasped in our day-to-day transactions.
 Every day, we buy something.
 Most likely, the business serving you whatever you bought has used traditional methods of buying.
 Let’s say you’re an accountant so you sell your services to other people.
 A traditional sale of such a service would involve in you, meeting the client, getting some information of what he/she needs, going to the office, creating a proposal and then possibly meeting the client again, and if the sale is closed you’d get a cheque that you deposit to the bank.